Gibbard–Satterthwaite theorem: Serial dictatorship

 The serial dictatorship is defined as follows.
 If voter 1 has a unique most-liked candidate, then this candidate is elected.
 Otherwise, possible outcomes are restricted to the most-liked candidates, whereas the other candidates are eliminated.
 Then voter 2's ballot is examined: if there is a unique best-liked candidate among the non-eliminated ones, then this candidate is elected.
 Otherwise, the list of possible outcomes is reduced again, etc. If there are still several non-eliminated candidates after all ballots have been examined, then an arbitrary tie-breaking rule is used.

 This voting rule is not manipulable: a voter is always better off communicating his or her sincere preferences.
 It is also dictatorial, and its dictator is voter 1: the winning alternative is always that specific voter's most-liked one or, if there are several most-liked alternatives, it is chosen among them.

 Simple majority vote

 If there are only 2 possible outcomes, a voting rule may be non-manipulable without being dictatorial.
 For example, it is the case of the simple majority vote: each voter assigns 1 point to her top alternative and 0 to the other, and the alternative with most points is declared the winner.
 (If both alternatives reach the same number of points, the tie is broken in an arbitrary but deterministic manner, e.g. outcome $a$ wins.)
-This voting rule is not manipulable because a voter is always better off communicating her sincere preferences; and it is clearly not dictatorial.
+This voting rule is not manipulable because a voter is always better off communicating his or her sincere preferences; and it is clearly not dictatorial.
 Many other rules are neither manipulable nor dictatorial: for example, assume that the alternative $a$ wins if it gets two thirds of the votes, and $b$ wins otherwise.

-A game form showing that the converse does not hold

-Consider the following rule.
-All candidates are eliminated, except the candidate or candidates that are placed in top position in voter 1's ballot.
-Then, among the non-eliminated candidates, one is elected using the Borda count.
-This whole process is dictatorial, by definition.
-However, it is manipulable, for the same reasons as the usual Borda count.
-Thus, the Gibbard–Satterthwaite theorem is an implication and not an equivalence.